Dent Disease

 Offers Telehealth

-John Lieske is a Nephrologist in Rochester, Minnesota.
+John Lieske is a Nephrologist practicing medicine in Rochester, Minnesota.
 Dr. Lieske is rated as an Elite provider by MediFind in the treatment of Dent Disease.
-His top areas of expertise are Kidney Stones, Nephrocalcinosis, Primary Hyperoxaluria, Kidney Transplant, and Lithotripsy.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Kidney Stones, Nephrocalcinosis, Primary Hyperoxaluria, Kidney Transplant, and Nephrectomy.

 What are the latest Dent Disease Clinical Trials?